×

 • Development of energy-efficient building management systems.

-• Expansion of smart facility management platforms for enhanced user experience.
+• Expansion of smart facility management software platforms.

-By 2035, the GCC facility management market is poised for robust growth and innovation.
+By 2035, the GCC facility management market is expected to be robust, driven by innovation and strategic investments.

 Market Segmentation